• Skip to primary navigation

 Sauerkraut Brine is Worth Its Weight in Gold

-Have some leftover brine?
-Drink its probiotic-rich goodness, use it as a gut-shot, mix in with your favorite salad dressing, or use it as a starter for your next vegetable fermentation recipe.
+Has any brine left over?
+Drink it for probiotic health, mix it with your favorite salad dressing, or use it as a starter for your next vegetable fermentation recipe.

 Avoid Cooking Your Sauerkraut

-If you want to keep the healthy benefits of fermented sauerkraut, then use it as a topping or a side to another dish.
-It’s OK to stir sauerkraut into a bowl of soup and warm it up, just don’t fully cook it.
+To retain the nutritional benefits of fermented sauerkraut, serve it as a topping or side dish to another cuisine.
+It's OK to warm up sauerkraut in a bowl of soup, but don't overly cook it.

 Related Topics: